 Another significant effort by the EU is the eEurope 2005 Action Plan which was approved by the European Council in June 2002 (Council of Europe 2002).
-The central component of the eEurope 2005 Action Plan is information infrastructure protection networks5 and the information systems transmitted through them for individuals, business, administrations and other organizations" (Council of Europe 2002).
+The central component of the eEurope 2005 Action Plan is information infrastructure protection (Westby, 2003).
+It stresses "the importance of ensuring the appropriate security of networks and the information systems transmitted through them for individuals, business, administrations and other organizations" (Council of Europe 2002).